phyzhenli/AM/README.md

 ### example

-This folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
+The 'software/example' folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
 The example compress the first six rows of the partial products.

 ## multipliers